 - 50 ml (approx. 1/4 cup) plant milk of choice

 - 1 medium brown onion, finely diced

 - Slice potato and pumpkin into ½ cm thin slices.

 - Coat potato and pumpkin in two tbsp olive oil and place onto a 24 cm diameter fry pan, evenly covering the base of the pan.

-- Turn stove on medium heat and place lid on fry pan.
+- Turn the stove on medium heat and place the lid on the frying pan.
 Cook until potato and pumpkin are cooked through.

 - In a large bowl, place five eggs (whites and yolk) and whisk.
 Add milk, onion, carrot, garlic chives and one tsp curry.
 Mix.
 Then add one tbsp olive oil and mix again.

-- Place under a heated grill without lid until the top is crispy and golden brown.
+- Place under a heated grill without a lid until the top is crispy and golden brown.

 - Slice into quarters and place into containers.

 For even more budget-friendly meal prep recipes that are both healthy and delicious, you can try my recipes below: